Thorpe advances to 200m freestyle semi-finals

 PARIS It has been a breeze for Rafa Nadal so far at this year's French Open -- but a storm is brewing.

-ADELAIDE Five-times Olympic champion Ian Thorpe kept his London ambitions firing when he reached the semi-finals of the 200 metres freestyle at the Australian trials on Friday with a solid swim that thrilled head coach Leigh Nugent.
+ADELAIDE Five-times Olympic champion Ian Thorpe's bid to compete at the London Games remains alive after he eased into the semi-finals of the 200 metres freestyle at Australia's national swimming trials in Adelaide.

-Thorpe, who will also compete in the 100 freestyle at the weekend, finished tied for second in his heat to be equal fifth fastest going into the semi-finals in the evening session at Adelaide's South Australia Aquatic and Leisure Centre.
+Thorpe, who will also compete in the 100 freestyle at the weekend, finished tied for second in his heat to be equal fifth fastest of the top 16 swimmers who will contest the semi-finals in the evening session at the South Australia Aquatic and Leisure Centre.

-"I thought it looked pretty good!" a clearly relieved Nugent told reporters.
-"He's such a magnificent freestyler, when he swims against everyone else, we've got so many good athletes here, he's just a standout."

 The headline act at Australia's trials, Thorpe mounted the starting block to a huge roar from stands packed with noisy schoolchildren and pushed out to a strong lead by the halfway turn before being reeled in by pace-setter Ryan Napoleon.